 Want a great view that you can just sit back and enjoy?
 The scenic chairlift ride is for you.
 Unlike most chairlift rides that whisk you up to the top in only a few minutes, Park City slows down their lifts for summer access.

-While this will drive you crazy if you’re a 10-year-old wanting to go down the alpine slide, it’s absolutely perfect if you want to just relax and enjoy the views.
+While it may be boring if you are a 10-year-old who loves the speed of the alpine coaster, it’s absolutely perfect if you want to just relax and enjoy the views.
 During the summer, the Town Lift, Payday Express, Crescent Express, and Red Pine Gondola are all available for scenic rides.

 Cost: $25/adult $21/ages 5-12, Free for 4 and under.
 Note: babies in carriers are only allowed on the Red Pine Gondola.